Why ‘Who Else But Us’ Is Worth Your Time

 Pro tip: This is a good checkpoint to save your game.
 The facility gets significantly more dangerous once you venture deeper.

-Protectorate Armorial ID #2: First Floor Combat Zone
+Protectorate Armorial ID #2: Ground Deck Combat Zone

 Navigation:

-5. The corpse is positioned to the right of this elevator shaft
+- The corpse is positioned near this elevator structure

-Combat Warning: This area is heavily defended by sentry turrets and automechanicals.
+Combat Warning: This area is heavily defended by Security Turret Mk I emplacements on the walls and Protectorate automechs (Wasps and Dragoons) at ground level.
 Don’t rush in blind.

 Tactical approach:

-• Identify turret positions before engaging.
-They have fixed firing arcs—use cover intelligently
+- Identify turret positions before engaging—they have fixed firing arcs, so use cover intelligently

 On the body: